Pterostylis aspera

-Pterostylis aspera, commonly known as the rough shell orchid, is a species of orchid endemic to the south-west of Western Australia.
+Pterostylis aspera, commonly known as rough shell orchid, is a species of orchid endemic to the south-west of Western Australia.
 As with similar greenhoods, the flowering plants differ from those which are not flowering.
 The non-flowering plants have a rosette of leaves flat on the ground but the flowering plants have a single flower with leaves on the flowering spike.
 In this common species, the flower is white with green and reddish-brown stripes and a short, straight labellum.